freerange/mocha/README.md

 If you're loading Mocha using Bundler within a Rails application, you should setup Mocha manually e.g. at the bottom of your `test_helper.rb`.

-##### MiniTest
+##### Minitest

 Note that since Rails v4 (at least), `ActiveSupport::TestCase` has inherited from `Minitest::Test` or its earlier equivalents.
-Thus unless you are *explicitly* using Test::Unit, you are likely to be using MiniTest.
+Thus unless you are *explicitly* using Test::Unit, you are likely to be using Minitest.

 ```ruby
 # Gemfile in Rails app